 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-PCActivator is just one of the many apps that are promoted using the aforementioned method, a couple examples of other apps are Dr. Wolf Internet Security, DriverAgent and Qbit PC Speedup.
-It is known that apps that are categorized as potentially unwanted tend to be useless.
-In other words, they do not provide their users with the features/tools that their developers offer while promoting them.
-Besides, there are many cases where they get installed together with other unwanted apps.
+PCActivator is just one of many apps that are promoted using bundling.
+Other examples are Dr. Wolf Internet Security, DriverAgent, and Qbit PC Speedup.
+Apps categorized as 'potentially unwanted' tend to be useless.
+They provide none of the features/tools that developers offer when promoting them.
+Furthermore, in many cases, they are installed with other unwanted apps.

 How did potentially unwanted applications install on my computer?

-Some potentially unwanted programs can be downloaded from their websites, however, in most cases people download/install them through clicked intrusive ads that we mentioned above or together with some other software.
-As we mentioned above, to trick people into downloading and installing PUAs, developers use a deceptive marketing method called "bundling".
-It means that they hide them in "Custom", "Advanced" and other similar parts of other software's download/installation setups.
-Generally speaking, information about additionally included (bundled) PUAs is not being disclosed properly.
-There are many users who do not check the mentioned settings, they leave them unchanged.
-By doing so they give them permissions to be downloaded and/or installed together with the desired programs.
+Some potentially unwanted programs can be downloaded from their websites, however, in most cases, people download/install them through clicked intrusive ads or with other software.
+To trick people into downloading and installing PUAs, developers use a deceptive marketing method called "bundling" - they hide them in "Custom", "Advanced" and other similar parts of other software download/installation set-ups.
+Generally, information about these additionally-included (bundled) PUAs is not properly disclosed.
+Furthermore, many users do not check the settings and leave them unchanged.
+In doing so, they grant permission for PUAs to be downloaded and installed with regular programs.

 How to avoid installation of potentially unwanted applications?

-In order to avoid downloads and installations of various PUAs, we recommend to download, install various software and browse the web with care.
+To avoid download and installation of PUAs, download, install software, and browse the web with care.
 Download all programs from official and trustworthy websites.
-Other sources such as third party downloaders, torrent clients, eMule or other Peer-to-Peer networks are often used to promote various unwanted apps.
+Other sources such as third party downloaders, torrent clients, eMule or other Peer-to-Peer networks are often used to promote unwanted apps.
 Therefore, these sources should not be trusted.
-Always check all available "Advanced", "Custom" and other similar settings of any download or installation setup and deselect additionally included (unwanted) apps.
-Avoid clicking on various intrusive ads, they might cause redirects to untrustworthy websites like gambling, pornography, adult dating and other unreliable pages.
-If intrusive ads are a common problem (or redirects to questionable pages happen often), then we recommend to check the default web browser and see if there are any unwanted/suspicious extensions, add-ons or plug-ins installed on it.
-Check the list installed programs on your computer as well and uninstall all unwanted or suspicious apps/programs as soon as possible.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+Check all available "Advanced", "Custom" and other similar settings of any download or installation setup and deselect additionally-included (unwanted) apps.
+Avoid clicking intrusive ads, since they might cause redirects to untrustworthy websites such as gambling, pornography, adult dating, and other dubious pages.
+If intrusive ads are a common problem or redirects to dubious pages happen often, check the default browser for any unwanted/suspicious extensions, add-ons, and plug-ins installed.
+Also check the list installed programs on your computer and uninstall all unwanted or suspicious apps/programs immediately.
+If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 PCActivator installation setup: